jgHousemaster/Heartbeat/README.md

-# Heartbeat
+# Heartbeat :heart:

+## Introduction :bulb:

 This is a simulation of heartbeat tactic.
+Desined and Created by team 3 for SWEN 755.

+## To run the program :boom:
-Start receiver first, then run the sender.
+Run **src/HeartbeatReceiver** first, then run **src/HeartbeatSender**.
+Wrong order wouldn't work.